 “I went down to the land whose bars closed upon me forever.
 Yet you brought up my life from the pit oh Lord, my God.”

-What a prayer, prayed from the belly of a fish.
-Jonah has been disobedient to God, is now experiencing the consequences of his sin in a way I’m quite certain he never could have imagined, and he cries out to the Lord from the belly of a fish.
+Jonah 2:6, what a prayer, prayed from the belly of a fish.
+So prior to this Jonah has been disobedient to God, and is now experiencing the consequences of his sin in a way I’m quite certain he never could have imagined, and he cries out to the Lord from the belly of a fish.
 This whole prayer, it’s so powerful as Jonah cries out to God for salvation.

 When Jonah is in the belly of the whale, he calls out to God and cries out for salvation.